 If you or someone you know is engaging in digital abuse in a relationship, you can help them change.
 Call or text the Stand Up Colorado Helpline at 855-9-StandUp (855-978-2638) to speak with a trained professional today or visit standupcolorado.org to find a treatment professional in your area.

-To get help to change your behaviors, call the 10 to 10 Helpline at 877-898-3411 from 8 a.m. to 8 p.m.
+The Stand Up Colorado Campaign is paused for 2023.
+To get help to change your behaviors, call the A Call For Change Helpline at 877-898-3411 from 8 a.m. to 8 p.m.
 MT.
 Friends, family, and professionals who want to help someone stop harming their partner are also encouraged to call.